inv4fee2020/pli_node_conf/node_backup_restore.md

             ./pli_node_scripts.sh fullnode

-  2. When the installation completes we then proceed to restore the database.
+  2. When the installation completes - REBOOT the VPS host

+  3. Once the VPS has successfully rebooted, we then proceed to restore the database.

 ---